cocos/cocos-docs/en/editor/publish/build-guide.md

-# Introduction to the Build Process and FAQ
+# Build Process and FAQ

 ## Introduction to the Build Infrastructure